-Standard entry to this course requires both GCSEs in English and maths at grade 3/D or above, plus two further GCSEs at grade 2/E or above including a science or technical based subject.
+Direct entry to this course for 16-18 year olds requires both GCSEs in English and maths at grade 3 or above, plus two further GCSEs at grade 3 or above including a science or technical based subject.

-Alternatively, we can accept functional skills in English and maths at level 2, plus one suitable reference.
+Alternatively, we can accept Functional Skills in English and maths at level 2 for 19+ students, plus one suitable reference.

 How you will be assessed